aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 How did its designers decide on the range of values for its aerial photo scales?
 What about the scales on the rule’s “rear”?

-The first source of information I found about the rule was its operating manual, which I found on the International Slide Rule Museum.
+The first source of information I found about the rule was its operating manual, which I found on the International Slide Rule Museum web site.
 The manual described the rule’s basic operation, and some of the philosophy behind its design.
 It also told me that the rule was designed by Amrom H. Katz.
-Interestingly, it also refers the reader to an article written by Katz in **Photogrammetric Engineering**: *Contributions to the theory and mechanics of photo-interpretation from vertical and oblique photographs.* [^1]
+Interestingly, it also refers the reader to an article written by Katz in **Photogrammetric Engineering**: *Contributions to the theory and mechanics of photo-interpretation from vertical and oblique photographs.*[^1]

 I liked the Model 700 so much that I found and purchased its big brother, the Model 520, also from Ebay.
 This rule came with its cardboard box, leather case, and original manual.

-As I searched for more information about these Aerial Photo Slide Rules, I stumbled upon Nathan Zeldes’ article “A Calculator Hidden in a book” [^2] about a different device designed to solve a similar problem.
+As I searched for more information about these Aerial Photo Slide Rules, I stumbled upon Nathan Zeldes’ article “A Calculator Hidden in a book”[^2] about a different device designed to solve a similar problem.
-Nathan’s curiosity and exploration of the Cornell “How Many?” device, along with his mention of the Pickett Model 700, inspired me to research further and to consider writing an article of my own.
+Zeldes’ curiosity and exploration of the Cornell “How Many?” device, along with his mention of the Pickett Model 700, inspired me to research further and to consider writing an article of my own.

 It took me a while to find it, but I did eventually find Katz’s article in **Photogrammetric Engineering**.
 Reading this, and other articles Katz wrote for the Rand Corporation, gave me an appreciation for the man’s writing style and insight to problems of aerial photography.

 **What Is It For?**

-The Aerial Photo Slide Rule was designed primarily to calculate the Representative Fraction, or scale, of Aerial Reconnaissance photographs.
+The Aerial Photo Slide Rule was designed primarily to calculate the representative fraction, or scale, of aerial reconnaissance photographs.
-The Representative Fraction is the ratio of the Focal Length of the camera to the Altitude from which the photo is taken.
+The representative fraction is the ratio of the focal length of the camera to the Altitude from which the photo is taken.

 One example from the Model 520/700 manual is that of a photograph taken with a camera with 36 inch focal length from an aircraft flown at 30,000 feet altitude.
-The Representative Fraction for that photograph is 3’:30,000’, or 1:10,000.
+The representative fraction for that photograph is 3’:30,000’, or 1:10,000.
 From there, other information about a photograph can be extrapolated, such as the size of objects on the ground, and distances between them.

 These problems are just proportions.
-Proportions are right in Slide Rules’ wheelhouse.
+Proportions are right in a slide rules’ wheelhouse.

-The R.A.F. had published a set of tables of Representative Fractions, image sizes, and resulting ground object sizes for Aerial Photography Interpreters.
+The Royal Air Force had published a set of tables of representative fractions, image sizes, and resulting ground object sizes for aerial photography interpreters.
-First, the Photo-interpreter had to calculate the Representative Fraction manually, then look up the image and ground object sizes in the tables.
+First, the Photo-interpreter had to calculate the representative fraction manually, then look up the image and ground object sizes in the tables.
 These tables had many thousands of entries (maybe millions?), and were cumbersome.

-Before designing the Aerial Photo Slide Rule, Katz constructed a nomograph to help solve Representative Fractions, but he soon found that “even a nomograph is somewhat clumsy to use” [^3], so he constructed an experimental Aerial Photo Slide Rule.
+Before designing the Aerial Photo Slide Rule, Katz constructed a nomograph to help solve representative fractions, but he soon found that “even a nomograph is somewhat clumsy to use.”[^3] so he constructed an experimental Aerial Photo Slide Rule.

-The article shows photos of an early version of the Aerial Photo Slide Rule, constructed from “inexpensive vinyl plastic”.
+The article shows photos of an early version of the Aerial Photo Slide Rule, constructed from “inexpensive vinyl plastic.”[^4]
-(reference} [^4])
-Its Altitude scale only goes up to 60,000 feet, and its Focal Length scale only to 100 inches.
+Its Altitude scale only goes up to 60,000 feet, and its focal length scale only to 100 inches.
 Otherwise, its design is similar to the finished product that appears on the Pickett Aerial Photo Slide Rule.

 **Altitude**